 There are a variety of low FODMAP sweeteners that can be used on the low FODMAP diet.
 This section will discuss the FODMAP rating, but not the safety or health concerns surrounding each sweetener.
 If you have questions or are concerned please contact your health care professional.

 Aspartame is known by the brand names of Equal, NutraSweet and Sugar Twin (29).
 It is 200 times sweeter than sucrose and has no nasty after taste (29).
 This sweetener is FDA approved and is composed of two naturally occurring amino acids (the building blocks of protein) – phenylalanine and aspartate (29).
-Because aspartame is made from amino acids not carbohydrates, it is considered safe for the low FODMAP diet.
+Because aspartame is made from amino acids not carbohydrates, it is unlikely to be high FODMAP.

 Mannitol, sorbitol, xylitol, maltitol, and isomalt are all high FODMAP sugar alcohols and need to be avoided while in the elimination phase of low FODMAP diet.
-Erythritol is well absorbed in our small intestines and considered low FODMAP, however, it can increase fructose malabsorption, which could be problematic during the fructose challenge.
-You can read an in-depth article about sugar alcohols here.
+Erythritol is well absorbed in our small intestines compared to other polyols and therefore less likely to trigger gastrointestinal symptoms.
+However, erythritol is currently untested for FODMAPs.
+This means you may want to limit your intake during the first phase of the low FODMAP diet and then test your tolerance levels to the ingredient.

 Surprisingly saccharin is manufactured from coal tar and it is approximately 200-700 times sweeter than sucrose (29).
 If used in high enough concentrations saccharin has a bitter aftertaste (29).
 It is sold under the brands Sweet ‘N Low, Sweet Twin and Necta Sweet.
 In some cases, saccharin can cause an allergic reaction resulting in symptoms such as headaches, skin problems, diarrhoea, and breathing difficulties (29).
 Saccharin is currently considered a low FODMAP sweetener.